 HIST-3245.
 HISTORY OF PUERTO RICO - COMPENDIUM.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): None.
 Synthesis of History of Puerto Rico course (HUMA 3241-3242).
-Puerto Rico historical evolution from its discovery in the XV century; colonization in XVI and XVII centuries; study of cultural reformism in XVIII century, shaping of personality in XIX century.

-reformism in XVIII century, shaping of personality in XIX century and current problematic, starting in 1898 and ending in present time.
+Puerto Rico historical evolution from its discovery in the XV century; colonization in XVI and XVII centuries; study of cultural reformism in XVIII century, shaping of personality in XIX century and current problematic, starting in 1898 and ending in present time.